 She is committed to excellence and helping to actualize the potential of individuals and institutions to advance and serve humanity.

-I am currently working on a new book of creative nonfiction, based on my own life journey: From Black Girlhood to Black Womanhood: A Wild Womanist Adventure.
+Dr. Pratt-Clarke is currently working on a new book of creative nonfiction, based on my own life journey: From Black Girlhood to Black Womanhood: A Wild Womanist Adventure.
 This book is about the relationship between Blackwildgirl, my childhood self, and Blackwildwoman, my adult self.
 As told through 45 years of journals, poems, and letters in a genre-blending creative narrative nonfiction memoir, this book is about the journey of a Black woman, Blackwildwoman, to find and reclaim Blackwildgirl, symbolizing her original Divine Feminine power.
 Separated from Blackwildgirl during a girlhood initiation ritual, Blackwildwoman undertakes a difficult and treacherous underground journey, eventually reuniting with her Divine Feminine childhood self and reclaiming her original power as a woman.
 Through six initiation stages with acts and scenes, Blackwildwoman learns life lessons and wild woman wisdom.